atharvalele2611/Candyshop/docs/Final.md

 Some examples are given below for better understanding:-

     - Input Format : SADD myset "Hello"
-    - Output Format : 1 //says that 1 entry are entered into the set
+    - Output Format : 1 //says that 1 entry is entered into the set
     - Input Format : SADD myset "Hello"
     - Output Format : 0 //says that no new entry is entered into the set